 Once your use of discretionary funds for travel is approved, please note that all faculty, staff, postdoctoral scholars and students are required to use Stanford Travel when booking airfare, hotels or rental cars for university-sponsored travel.
 A complete description of the policies and exceptions can be found on the Fingate Travel Policies page.

 You may use any of the following purchase methods, however please note that SmartMart is preferred.

 - Use Stanford’s SmartMart portal to purchase equipment.
 Your Department administrator can assist you with this if needed; please contact Zulema Garibo for your PTA.

 - Use your department PCard.
-After the purchase is made, your department administrator can use an institute-provided PTA to complete the PCard transaction.
-Please have them contact Zulema Garibo for your PTA.
+After the purchase is made, your department administrator can use your PTA to clear the transaction.

 Stanford now requires postdocs to use Stanford Travel for their travel booking.
 Learn more about Stanford Travel here.
 Upon returning from the trip, please request your registration and travel reimbursement through your department using your unique PTA.
 Your backup documentation should include an agenda of the conference and confirmation of your attendance and presentation.

 Should you have any questions regarding your finances, travel and purchase pre-approval and funds-use inquiries, please contact Zulema Garibo, Training & Fellowships Program Coordinator.